High school fundraising ideas

 Cheer off

-Challenge your coach to do something wild (like shaving their head!) if your team reaches their fundraising goal.
-Have supporters watch the fundraiser’s progress—and create some exciting anticipation—with an engaging fundraising page that features a live goal bar.
+Challenge a coach or teacher to do something wild (like shaving their head!) if your team reaches its fundraising goal.
+Build anticipation by letting supporters track your progress in real time with a fundraising page that features a live goal bar.

 Fan Combine